Skip to content

 The output contains two sections:

-• ACTIONS, which lists performed actions such as UPDATE stop or UPDATE start
+• ACTIONS, which lists performed actions such as UPDATE stop, UPDATE start, RELOAD stop, or RELOAD start

 • SERVICES, which shows the resulting service table